Security

 You're free to configure any authentication method according to your needs.
 CAP isn't bound to any specific authentication method or user representation such as introduced with XSUAA, it rather runs the requests based on a user abstraction.
 The CAP user of a request is represented by a UserInfo object that can be retrieved from the RequestContext as explained in Enforcement API & Custom Handlers.

-to the current request.
+Hence, if you bring your own authentication, you have to transform the authenticated user and inject as UserInfo to the current request.
 This is done by means of UserInfoProvider interface that can be implemented as Spring bean as demonstrated in Registering Global Parameter Providers.
-More frequently you might have the requirement to just adapt the request's UserInfo
+More frequently you might have the requirement to just adapt the request's UserInfo which is possible with the same interface:

 @Component